Per Laursen: PDC career

-Laursen once again represented his country in the 2009 PDC World Darts Championship, having finished top of the Danish Darts Standing for a third successive year.
-He was beaten 3–1 (2–3, 3–2, 3–1, 3–2) in the first round by Wes Newton.
+Laursen competed in the 2009 PDC World Darts Championship, having finished top of the Danish Darts Standing for a third successive year.
+He was beaten 3–1 in the first round by Wes Newton.

 At the 2010 PDC World Darts Championship Denmark had lost their direct place and Laursen, who had won the Danish qualification for the fourth time, had to qualify through the preliminary round but lost to Christian Perez of the Philippines.

 Laursen qualified for the preliminary round of the 2011 World Championship, beating Boris Krcmar from Croatia 4–2 (legs).

-In the first round he played three-time world champion John Part and won 3–0 (3–2, 3–1, 3–2) to set up a second round match with defending champion Phil Taylor- a match he lost 4–0 (3–1, 3–2, 3–0, 3–1) despite averaging 93.19.
+In the first round he played three-time world champion John Part and won 3–0 to set up a second round match with defending champion Phil Taylor- a match he lost 4–0 while averaging 93.19.

 At the 2012 World Championship he let a 2–0 leg lead slip against Petri Korte in the preliminary round, as he went on to lose the match 3–4.
 He represented Denmark with Jann Hoffmann in the 2012 PDC World Cup of Darts and together they were beaten 1–3 by Northern Ireland in the second round, having defeated Gibraltar in round 1.
 In October, he beat Mensur Suljović 6–2 to qualify for the European Tour Event 5, where he was beaten 4–6 by second seed Simon Whitlock in the first round.

 Laursen played in his third World Cup of Darts and second with Jann Hoffmann in February 2013 and despite beating South Africa 5–4 in their first match, they finished bottom of Group B on leg difference following a 0–5 loss to the Republic of Ireland.